yshen47/better_mesh2sdf/README.md

 ## Introduction of methods
 This repository is modified on top of mesh2sdf python API (https://pypi.org/project/mesh-to-sdf/).
 Despite a good starting point, there are a bunch of issues when using the original mesh2sdf.

 1. For both their sampling and scan based methods, the sign of SDF field is incorrect for many non-watertight objects.
-A example obj mesh is included in this repository
+One example obj mesh is included in this repository, extracted from GoogleEarth 3d mesh.
 2. The "scan" surface point cloud sampling procedure significantly slows down the SDF calculation.

 Alternatively, this respository gives a cleaner, faster and more accurate implementation of mesh2SDF.
 Our solution works for non-watertight and watertight 3D mesh.